-Join us for this intensive, discussion-based master class where we’ll explore how you can create value in your professional work and in your personal life!
+We are excited to begin hosting these master classes in central cities around the country!
+We hope you’ll make plans to join us for these intensive, discussion-based master classes where we’ll explore how you can create value in your professional work and in your personal life!

-You will explore two of the five key competencies for early career professionals who are in their first management or supervisory roles.
-You will leave with tools and strategies for implementation, and greater understanding of your personal management style and strengths and how you can use these to create deeper value in your work and your life.
+In these classes, we discover the five key skill areas that every early career professionals should learn and practice.
+The content is created to be most helpful for those who are in their first management or supervisory roles.
+You can expect to leave with tools and strategies for implementation, and greater understanding of your personal management style and strengths and how you can use these to create deeper value in your work and your life.

 Who should attend?

-This master class will be most beneficial for early career professionals who are new to roles as managers and projects leads.
-This class is intended for Wake Forest undergraduate alumni from the College or Business School who graduated between 2007–2012.
+These master classes are most beneficial for early career professionals who are new to roles as managers and projects leads.

 Create your own personal development experience.

-You are welcome to join us for the full day, or you may register for only one session.
+The schedule for the master classes is designed to be flexible.
+We welcome attendees to participate in the full day, or you may register for only one session.
 Full Day registration includes lunch with a facilitated discussion.

 In the morning, we’ll explore part one, Managing People and Teams.
 You will discuss how to effectively accomplish your strategic goals through others, even when you don’t hold positional power.
 How do you manage others who may not share your goals or values?
 How do you manage through change?
 How do you coach and give feedback to people who have more experience than you?